 How to Make Friends While Traveling Solo

-It was my biggest concern when I first decided to travel solo: would I have to spend all of my time alone?
-Sure, I enjoy my own company – but there’s something special about making memories and sharing experiences with friends in foreign lands.
+In October 2016, I finally set off on my first solo trip — to Spain, where I would eventually move two years later.
+While I was excited about my big adventure, traveling alone for the first time, I had some concerns too.
+Would I have fun?
+Would I have to spend all of my time alone?
+Sure, I enjoy my own company — but there’s something so special about making memories and sharing experiences with friends in foreign lands.
 I was hoping I wouldn’t miss out on that, despite embarking on the trip by myself.
 I had no idea what to expect.
-[Read more…]

 7 Reasons You Should Visit Chiang Mai, Thailand